turahe/laravel-counters/README.md

 //decrement the counter with the given $key Counters::decrement($key, $step = null);

- // will reset the counter for the inital_value Counters::reset($key);
+ // will reset the counter for the initial_value Counters::reset($key);
 ```